ehlymana/TopMoviesAndTVShows/README.md

 # Top Movies And TV Shows

-An app that shows lists of top 10 TV shows and movies from the [TMDb website] (http://www.themoviedb.org/).
+An Android app that shows lists of top 10 TV shows and movies from the [TMDb website](http://www.themoviedb.org/).

 Details about the selected movie/TV show are shown after a click on the desired item.